jtippet/IcoTools/README.md

 WIC only supports BGRA32 PNG images in the ICO container, so you'll have to convince your optimizer to emit more colors than might be neccessary.
 (For example, if you're using pngcrush, use the "-c 6 -noreduce" options.)

+# Contributing

+Bug reports, feature requests, and patches are welcome.